Tolka Park: Shelbourne F.C.

 Over 1,000 Shels fans watched their side win the 2024 League of Ireland Premier Division on three big screens on the final day of the season as the club was officially only allocated 300 tickets for the final match in Derry.

 On the opening day of the 2025 League of Ireland Premier Division season, the Tolka Park floodlights failed at half-time against Derry City.
 The issue was eventually resolved with the second half starting approximately 50 minutes late.
+In November 2025, Shelbourne announced that they had agreed on a 250-year lease for Tolka Park with Dublin City Council.

 In September 2025, Tolka Park staged a UEFA Youth League tie for the first time when Shelbourne defeated North Macedonia side Rabotnicki 5:0.

 While Shelbourne's senior teams have been playing at Tolka Park, they have won 8 League of Ireland Men's Premier Division titles, 6 FAI Cups, 2 League of Ireland Women's Premier Divisions and 2 FAI Women's Cups.
-The 2025 season was the men's side sixty-first season and the women's side seventh season playing home league games in Tolka Park.
-The men's side have played 24 home UEFA club competition games in Tolka.
+The 2026 season is the men's side sixty-second season and the women's side eighth season playing home league games in Tolka Park.
+The men's side have played 26 home UEFA club competition games in Tolka.